Modified Stableford Format

 After the first round; your quota will be adjusted based on how much you went over your quota or under your quota and then add or subtract 50%.

-Example: Your first days quota was 22, and based on the scoring above, you made 18 points, your first round score would be - 4 (18-22=-4).
+Example: Your first days quota was 20, and based on the scoring above, you made 16 points, your first round score would be - 4 (16-20=-4).

-50 % of -4 is -2, so the next round your quota would be 20.
+50 % of -4 is -2, so the next round your quota would be 18.

-If you would had scored 24 points, then your first round score would be +2, and your next round quota would be 23.
+If you would had scored 22 points, then your first round score would be +2, and your next round quota would be 23.
 (50% of +2 is +1 / 1+22=23)

-This adjustment continues for the next round(s).
+This adjustment continues for each of the next round(s) of the tournament.

 The great thing about this format is it is very competitive and one or two bad holes won’t ruin your round, because you can pick up after reaching a double bogey on a hole (0 points), and make it up with a good score on another hole or two.
 Because this format adjusts daily, most of you will be competitive right up to the last nine played on the last day.
 Almost all of our tournaments are WON on the back nine of the final round, just like on the PGA tour.